MAHRS, The Master of Arts in Human Rights and Sustainability

 Master Details

-The GC Central Asia - Master of Liberal Arts and Sciences with specialisation in Human Rights and Sustainability Programme (MAHRS) is a new graduate programme at the OSCE Academy in Bishkek, Kyrgyzstan and the eight postgraduate initative of the Global Campus.
-It is a transdisciplinary programme that bridges international law, social sciences, and humanities.
+The Master of Arts and Liberal Sciences specializing in Human Rights and Sustainability (MAHRS) in Central Asia, is a new graduate 2-year Regional Master’s degree at the OSCE Academy in Bishkek, Kyrgyzstan, starting in 2023.
+It is a trans- and interdisciplinary programme that bridges international law, social sciences, and humanities.

 Venue: OSCE Academy in Bishkek, Kyrgyzstan